WorkingClassKid/PzPy_Discord/README.md

 ## Requirements
 - Python 3.9 and above should work
-- Project Zomboid server / PzPy need to run on a Linux dedicated server/vps(tested with Ubuntu)(not tested on Windows)
+- Project Zomboid server / PzPy need to run on the same Linux dedicated server/vps
+  - Tested on a dedicated server with Ubuntu
+  - not tested on Windows and I will not support Windows.
+Make your own fork....

 To install dependencies:
 `pip install -r requirements.txt`

 ## Configuration
-Configuration can be specified using environment variables, which can also be declared using an environment file named `.env`.
+Configuration can be specified with an environment file named `.env`.
 Sample configuration is provided in a file named `sample.env`.
 You can copy this file, name it `.env` and change the values to suit your environment.

 #### Add yourself as an admin